SaemNirob/Basic-Python/README.md

 - 🔸 **EXPLORATION AND EXAMPLES OF TUPLES**
   Explanations and code examples demonstrating the use of tuples, their immutability, and operations that can be performed on tuples.

+- 🔹 **EXPLORATION AND EXAMPLES OF SETS**
+  Detailed explanations and sample code demonstrating the use of sets, their properties (such as uniqueness and mutability), and operations that can be performed on sets.

-- 🔹 **CODE SNIPPETS FOR BOTH DATA STRUCTURES**
+- 🔸 **CODE SNIPPETS FOR BOTH DATA STRUCTURES**
-  Practical examples for strings, lists, and tuples to help you understand their functionality better.
+  Practical examples for strings, lists, tuples, and sets to help you understand their functionality better.

-- 🔸 **UTILITIES AND FUNCTIONS**
+- 🔹 **UTILITIES AND FUNCTIONS**
-  Helper functions for common operations like string manipulation, list handling, and indexing.
+  Helper functions for common operations like string manipulation, list handling, set operations, and indexing.

-- 🔹 **INTERACTIVE EXERCISES**
+- 🔸 **INTERACTIVE EXERCISES**
-  Exercises to practice working with strings, lists, and tuples in Python.
+  Exercises to practice working with strings, lists, tuples, and sets in Python.

 ---

 Feel free to explore, experiment, and contribute!
 This repository is designed to help you understand the core concepts of Python's string and list data structures.
 Let me know if you'd like additional examples or explanations!